danb27/chat-toolkit/README.md

 Extensible package for creating machine learning powered chatbots.

+**NOTE**: Linux users may need to install PortAudio.
+Please check their documentation for the best way to install on your system.

 ## Quick Usage

 The main script has been provided for convenience.
 This allows you to easily